 An out-of-balance tire and wheel will typically create a vibration or shake that becomes progressively worse as the vehicle speed increases.
 The speed at which the vibration first becomes apparent will vary depending on the size and weight of the tires and wheels, the size and weight of the vehicle, the sensitivity of the steering and suspension and the amount of imbalance, but usually starts at 40 to 50 mph and increases in intensity as the speed goes up.

-The cure, of course, is to check the balance of all four wheels and tires, and rebalance as needed.
-But it is also important to remember that speed-sensitive vibrations can also be caused by radial (vertical) or lateral (sideways) runout in a tire, wheel or hub.
+It is also important to remember that speed-sensitive vibrations can also be caused by radial (vertical) or lateral (sideways) runout in a tire, wheel or hub.
 Loose, worn or damaged wheel bearings as well as certain kinds of tread wear can also cause vibrations.
 So too can an out-of-balance or out-of-phase rear-wheel-drive driveshaft (FWD shafts usually do not rotate fast enough to cause vibration problems.)

 When troubleshooting the cause of a speed-sensitive vibration, start by inspecting the tires and wheels.
 Look for evidence of missing weights, mud or dirt packed in the back of the rim or debris embedded in the tread that could create an imbalance.